QTS Data Centers is seeking to develop a data center campus in Dane County - to learn more, click this link.

 A Subdivider’s (Infrastructure) Development Agreement would be reviewed and considered by the Village Board.

 Prior to consideration of building permits, QTS would be required to submit a Site Plan outlining details of the construction project, operations and site layout, among other details.
-Site Plans are reviewed and considered by the Planning and Zoning Commission.

 Additional public processes and approvals would be required to permit construction (grading, stormwater management and erosion control, vertical construction, etc).